typesAreSpaces/starter-hugo-academic/content/posts/first_post.md

 +++
-title = "My first post: how to make posts (and academic websites) with hugo + emacs" author = ["Jose Abel Castellanos Joo"] date = 2022-08-13 draft = false
+title = "My first post: how to make posts (and academic websites) with the academic theme + hugo/emacs" author = ["Jose Abel Castellanos Joo"] date = 2022-08-13 draft = false
 +++

-While building this website, I thought it would be convenient to take some notes of the process.
-Most of this material is taken from [this post](http://www.statslab.cam.ac.uk/~qz280/post/migrating/).
-I was able to accomplish the resulting website thanks to it, but I believe there are a couple of things the author forgot to mention or simply the [academic theme](https://academic-demo.netlify.app) has updated which are not mentioned in the original post.
-I hope this note helps others building their website using the [Hugo Academic theme](https://academic-demo.netlify.app).
+While building this website, I thought it would be convenient to take some notes of the process so I can recall the necessary steps if I have to start from scratch again.
+This website was \`rendered\` using the [hugo](https://gohugo.io/) static website generator and a special theme called [academic](https://academic-demo.netlify.app).

+Most of the help I got comes from [this post](http://www.statslab.cam.ac.uk/~qz280/post/migrating/); it does a pretty good job describing some technical details of the hugo framework and its organization.
+Thus, the intention of this post is to provide quick tips about configuring your website which aren't covered by the aforementioned post.

 ## Tools {#tools}